ivaniskandar/shouko/README.md

 - **Xperia 5 II Assistant Button Override**

   Launches an app or a shortcut when the Assistant button is pressed.
+You can also disable the button completely.

-  This feature needs `READ_LOGS` permission granted manually with ADB or root.
+  This feature needs `READ_LOGS` and `WRITE_SECURE_SETTINGS` permission granted manually with ADB or root.
 A guide to grant this permission is available in the app.

 - **Flip to Shush**